 Many of Seville’s cafés provide eclectic and savory treats like this that may quickly and easily amount to a lunch or a dinner’s worth of food.
 Keep an eye out for opportunities to try mincemeats (picadillo’s), potato salad (papas aliñas), fresh anchovies (boquerones) and marinated dogfish (cazón en adobo).
 Summer brings with it Seville’s signature chilled gazpacho soup as well.

 For those interested in a casual but informative guided walking tour, consider Passion Tours, a small local group.
 Javier Grillo, the director, is friendly, fluent in English, and will take the time to answer questions.
 He may be reached at (00 34) 954 56 32 45.

-Hunter Styles is an editor for the Valley Advocate, an alternative weekly in Western Massachusetts.
+Hunter Styles is a former editor for the Valley Advocate, an alternative weekly in Western Massachusetts.